 3. Barrett Honors College Representative

 The School Director appoints the Honors College Representative.
 The term of the appointment shall be for one (1) year and is renewable.
+The Honors College Representative must be a tenured faculty member or a full-time fixed-term faculty member in the School.
 The Honors College Representative is responsible for:

 Ensuring that the School's interests are well represented to the Dean and the DPC Associate Dean of the Barrett Honors College.